-Jim Barrett is in his third year of an astrophysics PhD, working at the University of Birmingham, UK.
+Jim Barrett is in his fourth year of an astrophysics PhD, working at the University of Birmingham, UK.

 Jim is now working on compact binary population synthesis with Professor Ilya Mandel and the COMPAS team, developing a suite of software to simulate massive binaries and also study the statistics of populations.
 In particular, Jim is using Gaussian process emulators in order to make inference problems tractable with COMPAS.